Topazoo/Motion-Tracking/README.md

 	* 0 - Default.
 Data is unlabeled.
 	* 1 - Data is labeled.
 * verbosity: how the data is represented.
-	* 0 - Raw. eight element list of movements.
+	* 0 - Raw.
+Eight element list of movements.
 	* 1 - Default.
 Two element list of (direction, speed) tuples.

 #### All Devices: